goauthentik/authentik/website/blog/2023-05-04-i-gambled-against-react-and-lost/item.md

 But a few features emerged on the roadmap that soon made this setup feel less simple.
 I wanted to give users the ability to refresh data with a button press and complete searches without reloading the page, for example.

-In late 2020, I started actually migrating to Lit, already knowing a lot of work was ahead of myself.
+In late 2020, I started migrating to Lit, already knowing a lot of work was ahead.
 At that point it would often happen that when new features were introduced, they would be in the UI but not in the API, often due to forgetfulness.
 This turned things into a constant cat and mouse game to keep the API updated without knowing what endpoints were actually required.

-Then, toward the end of 2022, with support from Open Core Ventures, [authentik became Authentik Security](https://goauthentik.io/blog/2022-11-02-the-next-step-for-authentik).
+Then, toward the end of 2022, with support from [Open Core Ventures](https://opencoreventures.com/), [authentik became Authentik Security](https://goauthentik.io/blog/2022-11-02-the-next-step-for-authentik).
 And once again, the product roadmap made some demands.

-Inflexibility was an early Authentik flaw.
+Inflexibility was an early flaw in authentik.
 Because we relied on server-side rendering, we also relied – and made our users rely – on browsers.
 But we had always wanted to go beyond that, to get to a point where there was a dynamic back-and-forth between the client and the server.

 Flexibility, then, was the primary goal and that’s the primary lens through which I evaluated the libraries and frameworks available at the time.